-When you start with Hubspot from scratch, it’s like being born as an 18 year old.
-You have the benefits of many things that underage child does not have, you’re ready for the world.
+When you start with Hubspot from scratch, it’s like being born as an 18-year-old.
+You have the benefits of many things that an underage child does not have, you’re ready for the world.

-When you start with WordPress from scratch, it’s more like a 10 year old.
-It’s not a blank slate, you have the foundation but you need to put in a bit more work and grow up to the adulthood.
+When you start with WordPress from scratch, it’s more like a 10-year-old.
+It’s not a blank slate, you have the foundation but you need to put in a bit more work and grow up to adulthood.
 This gives you greater control over what lead generation platform you create for yourself.